goggledefogger/smugglers-town-ai-gemini/TASKS.md

 The game uses a server-authoritative architecture with client-side interpolation.
 The client renders the game world based on state updates received from the server and sends user input.

 - **Server (`packages/server/`)**: Node.js with Colyseus.
 Manages the game simulation (`ArenaRoom.ts`) in a fixed update loop.
 Uses shared schemas (`@smugglers-town/shared-schemas`) for state and shared utilities (`@smugglers-town/shared-utils`) for constants/helpers.
-Handles player connections, input, authoritative physics calculations, collision detection, game rules, and AI control.
+Handles player connections, input, authoritative physics calculations, collision detection, game rules, and AI control. **Includes logic to detect if a player is on a road using an external map query API (cached periodically) and applies a speed boost (`ROAD_SPEED_MULTIPLIER`).**
 - **Client (`packages/client/`)**: React with Vite, TypeScript, PixiJS, and MapLibre GL JS.
 The `GameCanvas.tsx` component manages rendering, connection to the server, input handling, and displaying the game state.
 Uses shared schemas (`@smugglers-town/shared-schemas`) and utilities (`@smugglers-town/shared-utils`).
 Converts server meter coordinates to geographic coordinates (`worldToGeo`) for map positioning and sprite projection.
-Interpolates visual elements between state updates.
+Interpolates visual elements between state updates. **Will add a visual effect (e.g., dust) triggered by the server-provided `isOnRoad` status.**

+- **Off-Road Visual Effect Implementation:**
+1. Add `isOnRoad: boolean` field to the `Player` schema (`@smugglers-town/shared-schemas`).
+2. Server (`ArenaRoom.ts`) will update this field based on its cached road status check.
+3. Client (`useGameLoop.ts`) will read the `isOnRoad` state from the player data.
+4. Client renders Pixi.Graphics dust particles attached to the player sprite.
+   - Particles are positioned behind the car using `sprite.toGlobal()`, with the distance offset slightly scaled by `speedFactor`.
+   - Particles have a fixed alpha (`DUST_PARTICLE_ALPHA`).
+   - Particles are visible only when `!playerState.isOnRoad` AND `speedFactor > 0.01` (ensuring they hide when stopped).
+   - *Note:* Initial attempts to scale particle alpha based on speed (`speedFactor`) proved complex and unreliable, leading to visibility issues.
+The current simpler approach (fixed alpha, visibility threshold) is more robust.

+- *Vortex visual effect:* When a toilet is scored, the vortex animation is spawned at the exact world position where the toilet was returned (using the last carried position), and remains static there.
+This ensures the effect is visually accurate and not attached to the car or base center.

 ### Relevant Files